 I’m constantly looking for ways to streamline healthy eating in our house.
-One thing I’ve learned about myself in my quest to keep up a healthy diet—if it ain’t easy, I’m probably not going to follow through.
-That’s why I’m such a big fan of single serving yogurts.
-They are inherently portion controlled, super easy, tasty and full of healthy fats, protein and probiotics.
+One thing I’ve learned about myself is if it ain’t easy, I’m probably not going to follow through.
+That’s why I’m such a big fan of single-serving yogurts.
+They are super easy to meal prep and are a great grab-and-go breakfast or snack.
+Plus, they’re tasty and full of healthy fats, protein, and probiotics.

 Unfortunately, there are also quite a few things that I don’t love about single serving yogurts.
 I really hate all the waste they create.
 We try to reuse our leftover yogurt containers wherever possible (and recycle if we can’t reuse), but that’s still generating way more waste than I feel comfortable with.
 I also don’t love the price.
 If you hit a good sale, you can maybe get organic yogurt for $1 per single-serving container (which averages around 6 ounces).
 By making my own yogurt from organic milk, I can get a full gallon of yogurt for about $5.
 A gallon at single serving prices=$21.
 That’s a hefty savings when you eat as much yogurt as we do.

 What kind of container works best for this yogurt with fruit?

 We use four-ounce and eight-ounce jelly jars, depending on how big we want the servings to be.
 They are glass, reusable, and hold the perfect portion size.
 You can usually find a set of 12 jars with lids at your local hardware store, supermarket, or grocery store for a reasonable price.

 For the fruit-on-the-bottom part, you’ll make a lightly-sweet fruit-chia syrup concoction (kind of like a fruit compote) that not only looks great in the jars, but adds tons of flavor, antioxidants, and omega-3s.
 We’ve made it with: